iwanders/scalopus/scalopus_general/README.md

 ## GeneralProvider and GeneralSource
 The [`GeneralProvider`](/scalopus_general/include_consumer/scalopus_general/general_provider.h)  and
-[`GeneralSource`](/scalopus_general/include_consumer/scalopus_general/general_source.h) are the providers for the thread names and process names.
+[`GeneralSource`](/scalopus_general/include_consumer/scalopus_general/general_source.h) are the providers for the thread names and process names they are part of the `scalopus_general_consumer` target.
 They merely obtain the process information using `EndpointProcessInfo` and then create the appropriate trace event format events that contain the necessary metadata.

 ## EndpointManagerPoll
 The [`EndpointManagerPoll`](/scalopus_general/include_consumer/scalopus_general/endpoint_manager_poll.h) class is part